microsoft/pxt-adafruit/docs/lessons/glowing-pendulum/activity.md

 });
 ```

 The function `acceleration(y)` returns a number between 0 and 1024.
-We want to use this value for the brightness of the micro:bit, but the `set brightness()` only accepts a value between 0 and 256.
+We want to use this value for the brightness of the @boardname@, but the `set brightness()` only accepts a value between 0 and 256.
 Thus, we need to divide the acceleration by 4 to ensure we will be in the appropriate range.

 ```blocks
 basic.showLeds(`